 How will I serve cocktails or tastings for these attendees?

-Any cocktails or tastings you wish to serve guests during your seminar will need to be entered into our online recipe database by the presenter by Tuesday, February 28, 2018.
+Any cocktails or tastings you wish to serve guests during your seminar will need to be entered into our online recipe database by the Moderator by Tuesday, May 7, 2019.

 Recipes will be reviewed for accuracy and achievability and approved if falling within the specified requirements of the event.
 If they do not, Tales of the Cocktail staff and the Cocktail Apprentice Leadership Team will work with the moderator to adjust recipe.